-Application of the Backsolve method is performed using the following steps:
+Application of the Backsolve valuation method is performed using the following steps:

 Step 1 – Identify pricing terms of the recent equity transaction;